dweev/fnbots/README.md

   StoreMessages ..> Group : `chatId` can be a Group JID

   DatabaseBot "1" -- "0" Media : Can link to media responses

+  MongoDB ..> Redis : MongoDB is the source of truth Redis ..> MongoDB : Write-behind caching syncs data to MongoDB
 ```

 -----